DOMjudge/domjudge/SECURITY.md

 ## Reporting a Vulnerability

-Please provide a PR to fix the vulnerability when possible without affecting the supported PHP versions.
-If this is not possible please send us an email at team@domjudge.org, or contact us at Slack (see https://www.domjudge.org/chat)
+If you want to report a vulnerability, please do not use the issue tracker or pull request, but instead contact security@domjudge.org so we can assess the issue and publish a fix when making it public.

-We try to keep you updated at least once a month in case of larger vulnerabilities.
+Please mention the affected DOMjudge version and details of the vulnerability and how to reproduce it.
+We promise to publicly disclose the reported vulnerability, with the appropriate credit if desired, when we've agreed on a proper way to solve it.
+We try to keep you updated at least once a month in case of more complex vulnerabilities.